winitzki/scall/tutorial/programming_dhall.md

 There was at one time an effort to implement full "kind polymorphism" in Dhall.
 That would allow functions to manipulate `Kind` values.
-But that effort was abandoned after it was discovered that it would break the consistency of Dhall's type system.
+But that effort was abandoned after it was discovered that it would [break the consistency of Dhall's type system](https://github.com/dhall-lang/dhall-haskell/pull/563#issuecomment-426474106).
-For more details, see the discussion around this PR comment: [https://github.com/dhall-lang/dhall-haskell/pull/563#issuecomment-426474106](https://github.com/dhall-lang/dhall-haskell/pull/563#issuecomment-426474106)

 ### The universal type quantifier `forall` vs. the function symbol `lambda`